Cysharp/YetAnotherHttpHandler/README.md

 ### Handling server certificate verification
 You can customize the server certificate verification process by setting the `OnVerifyServerCertificate` property.

+The callback should return `true` or `false` based on the verification result.
+If the property is set, the root CA verification is not performed.

 ```csharp
 using var httpHandler = new YetAnotherHttpHandler()
 {